• Skip to primary navigation

 Bake the pie.

-• Bake the pie for 10 minutes at 425°F, then turn the oven down to 375°F and continue baking for 40 minutes until the top and sides of the crust (visible through the glass pie plate) are golden brown.
+• Bake the pie for 10 minutes at 425°F, then turn the oven down to 375°F and continue baking until the edges of the crust are golden brown and the filling is bubbling, about 40 to 50 minutes.
 (NOTE: A pie crust shield will come in handy to ensure the edges of the crust don't burn.
 About 20 minutes after the pie goes into the oven, quickly but carefully open the oven and reach in to place a silicone pie crust shield or a bit of aluminum foil around the edges of the pie to keep the crust from burning while the pie filling continues to bake.)

 • Allow the pie to cool completely (ideally overnight) before serving to ensure that the filling has a chance to firm up.
 Serve the pie at room temperature (or reheat the pie briefly in a pre-heated 325°F oven if you'd prefer to serve it warm).